 Although, I must point out that the color palette wasn’t as accurate or natural-looking with SDR content and was a little off with certain colors such as red.
 However, please take these comments with a grain of salt, as all but the pickiest of viewers will take issue with these color observations.
 That being said, the R635 will benefit from a professional calibration to bring out the best in color it has to offer.
 If a professional calibration isn’t something you would care to do, you can always do a self-calibration using a calibration disk which will also improve the overall picture quality of this TV including color.

 Note: If the “Movie” picture mode is not to your liking which should give you the most accurate picture image, then try the “Normal” picture mode setting.

-The R635 has exceptional contrast and black level performance.
+The R635 has exceptional contrast and black-level performance.
 Black levels were deep and well saturated without crushing any image detail which made for very good shadow detail when the R635 was called upon to produce such images.
 Black screen uniformity was very good on this TV delivering uniform shades of black across the entire screen with no backlight bleed.
 Haloing or blooming was also very minimal when viewing a white object against a black screen.
-I must point out that these results were accomplished with the TV’s local dimming set to the “High”.
+I must point out that these results were accomplished with the TV’s local dimming set to “High”.

 The R635 was a very capable performer at delivering great picture detail, clarity and image transparency with 4K and 1080p high-def content.

 HDR content appeared very good on the R635 with both HDR10 and Dolby Vision HDR content.
 The R635 delivers very good peak HDR brightness which paid dividends on this display by bringing out the best that HDR content has to offer such as rendering great peak bright highlights with plenty of detail in illuminated objects in dark scenes.

 SDR peak brightness was very good on this display and gave images plenty of added brilliancy and will make this TV a fine choice for rooms with an average amount of natural lighting.